-Topcoder, LLC (the "Company"), incorporated in the state of Delaware, United States of America, is a 100% subsidiary of Wipro Appirio, Inc. (USA).
-TopCoder has built an online platform, that allows companies to outsource development of digital projects to a community of freelance application designers, software developers, algorithmics, and digital designers.
-Once a project is tasked to the community by a customer, the community breaks down the project into small pieces which are then completed via a series of competitions by individual or teams of community experts.
-The customer is delivered the winning submission(s) within a structured timeframe.
-The Company offers professional services and subscription Software-as-a-Service (SaaS) products on a Platform-as-a-Service (PaaS).
+Topcoder, LLC (the "Company"), incorporated in the state of Delaware, United States of America, is a 100% subsidiary of Wipro Appirio, Inc. (USA), is a leading global consultancy and provider of cloud-based services to business enterprises' Information Technology (IT) cloud solutions.
+The Company offers professional services and subscription Software-as-a-Service (SaaS) products on a Platform-as-a-Service (PaaS) that help enterprises accelerate their adoption to cloud-based computing.
 The ultimate holding company is Wipro Limited.
+The Company utilises its knowledge and partnerships with leading SaaS-based providers, such as Salesforce.com, Google, etc to provide unique solutions to its customers' IT needs.
 The Company derives the majority of its revenues in the United States of America.